Thank you for your interest!

 May 2, 2022 - 1-2 p.m.

-Presenter: Sam White, Professor, Institute for Labor Studies and Research
+Presenter: Sam White, Former Professor, Institute for Labor Studies and Research

 The constituents of ILSR include business, labor, and joint labor-management organizations at the local, regional, and national levels.
 These organizations drive the content of the program’s work based on the mutual definition of needs.
 Faculty areas of expertise include labor relations, grievance administration, leadership development, communications, safety and health, public policy, labor history, and the building and construction industry.
 This session will highlight some of the current initiates, campus partnerships, and possibilities for future collaborations.